johanberntsson/simple-arpeggiator-lv2/README.md

 * **chord** three types are supported: octave, major, and minor
 * **range** the arpeggio range in octaves
 * **time** set the length of each arpeggio note, for instance 1/8ths.
 * **gate** the percent of a whole apreggio note that should be played.
-Seting it to less than 100% can create cool staccato effects.
+Seting it to less than 100% can create cool staccato effects
+* **cycle** cycle will jump over 0-6 steps in the arpeggio
+* **skip** skip will cause the arpeggio to pause randomly if set to more than 0%
+* **dir** controls how the arpeggio is played: up, down, or up-down

 CODE
 ----